 Virtual Reality simulates real-world scenarios to develop methodologically trained individuals.
 An example is the training of pilots in managing various situations while flying.
 Let us see what are the benefits of implementing VR in construction safety training.

-- Safer training environments– Unlike popular belief, threat to safety of a construction worker is not just during the construction of high-rise buildings and towers.
-The risk is equivalent even while moving massive quantities of drywall, iron and steel from one place to another or working with construction machineries and heavy-duty vehicles like excavators and cement mixers, electric wiring and fencing etc. Keeping the workers safe means to offer a realistic training, recreating not just scenarios but sensations and emotions.
-Using Virtual Reality, the workers can be trained in a controlled environment which is inexpensive, safe and accurate and equip them to handle the threat faced in real life.
+- Safer training environments– Unlike popular belief, a threat to the safety of a construction worker is not just during the construction of high-rise buildings and towers.
+The risk is equivalent even while moving massive quantities of drywall, iron, and steel from one place to another or working with construction machinery and heavy-duty vehicles like excavators and cement mixers, electric wiring and fencing, etc. Keeping the worker’s safe means offering realistic training, recreating not just scenarios but sensations and emotions.
+Using Virtual Reality, the workers can be trained in a controlled environment which is inexpensive, safe, and accurate and equip them to handle the threat faced in real life.

-- Customised occurrences– Virtual Reality experiences are built using great frameworks like Unity and Unreal engines.
-This provides the added advantage of customization within environments such as elements, presence etc. With just a few changes, a completely new environment can be created thereby not needing to physically or manually contributing to recreate the safety conditions.
+- Customized occurrences– Virtual Reality experiences are built using great frameworks like Unity and Unreal engines.
+This provides the added advantage of customization within environments such as elements, presence, etc. With just a few changes, a completely new environment can be created thereby not needing to physically or manually contribute to recreating the safety conditions.
 The concept of VR in safety practices also aids custom-made training to prepare the workers against every possible scenario.
 It is an efficient way of saving both time and money resulting in saving lives.

-- Risk analysing– Not just in training and practising safety protocols, but VR can help experts analyse the depth of risk which a person might be facing in a particular situation This enables a robust forecast to make appropriate safety arrangements for the worst.
+- Risk analyzing– Not just in training and practicing safety protocols, but VR can help experts analyze the depth of risk which a person might be facing in a particular situation This enables a robust forecast to make appropriate safety arrangements for the worst.
 Risk analysis is a conspicuously vital trajectory of safety guidelines and risk management.
-In the absence of risk calculation, there remains zero to none predefined factors that could have been nullified.
+In the absence of risk calculation, there remains zero to no predefined factors that could have been nullified.
 It would also provide time to set reasonable measures to be adopted while working in hazardous conditions.
-Quite obvious, learnt reflexes help save life and VR is an excellent solution to practice the safety drills and make it a muscle memory.
+Quite obvious, learned reflexes help save life and VR is an excellent solution to practice the safety drills and make it muscle memory.

-- Controlled environment– Unlike in an onsite training procedure, VR training programs can be performed in a room, with safety precautions for small to minimum damage and within controlled environments.
+- Controlled environment– Unlike in an onsite training procedure, VR training programs can be performed in a room, with safety precautions for small to minimize damage and within controlled environments.
 This is the key feature of VR safety training.
 Other than the calculated risks no other kind of unpleasant circumstances can occur to deter the workers from working.
-Every situation is then processed and analysed accordingly to take initiatives to avoid such scenarios.
-Workers can even practise various scenarios that they think will evoke bad decision making in them and help themselves overcome these situations.
+Every situation is then processed and analyzed accordingly to take initiatives to avoid such scenarios.
+Workers can even practice various scenarios that they think will evoke bad decision making in them and help themselves overcome these situations.

 The technological breakthroughs that VR has brought into various industries are life changing.
 The unreal aids the real.
 An immersive virtual world can create an environment that can help in giving real life inputs and study the output by the individuals.
 This can prove life saving and is exactly what the construction industry needs right now.
 Formulating situations for developing safety training and guidelines.
 This was what was in store when VR experts predicted it would cut through numerous aspects of life.
 This is what blog like How AR & VR reality technologies will really revamp these domains? wanted to capture in words.
 With advancements in technology, let us hope we get equipped to handle various scenarios and train people to keep them safe.